 Therefore, building a watertight case for employee engagement - one that converts and convinces the C-suite - is essential in getting any employee engagement programs off the ground.
 But, of course, something as essential and far-reaching as fully engaging your workforce has so many benefits that it’s hard to attach a firm pound sign to that ROI.

-Fortunately, organisations like Heathrow Airport create fantastic case studies for others to follow.
+Fortunately, organizations like Heathrow Airport create fantastic case studies for others to follow.

 Employee morale at a low

-In 2010, Heathrow Airport was in something of a mess as a business, explained Becky Ivers, people director for expansion at Heathrow, speaking at the HRD Summit in Birmingham, UK, earlier in 2018.
+In 2010, Heathrow Airport in the UK was in something of a mess as a business, explained Becky Ivers, people director for expansion at Heathrow, speaking at the HRD Summit in Birmingham, UK, earlier in 2018.

 There was confusion over ownership, with the UK Competition Commission ordering BAA - owners of Heathrow - to sell off three of the seven UK airports it owned; the recent Terminal 5 opening had been somewhat chaotic; and the decision to open a third runway was hanging in the balance.
 And that was when the Icelandic Eyjafjallajökull erupted (April 2010), grounding flights across Europe for as long as a week.
 Morale, confessed Ivers, could hardly have got much lower.